Daniel-McGuire-Corporation/MathBotCLI/README.md

 # Math Bot CLI
 GUI out in Fall 2024

-Currently Adapting to Sematic Versioning.
+Currently Adapting to Semantic Versioning.

 This used to be a simple test app for IT to see if Daniel McGuire Corporation’s computers were okay.
 ## Notes